V8 cars : Reference, restoration and maintenance

 Factory data (all cars)

-My chassis databook lists the the basic data for each of the V8 cars from 1962 to 1992.
-For any given VIN you can look up the engine number, first registration number, original paint colour, roof colour and trim colour, fitted options, date of despatch and country of first sale, as far as these things were known in 1991 when the book was printed.
+My Jensen Genome lists the the basic data for each of the V8 cars from 1962 to 2005.
+For a given VIN you can look up the engine number, first registration number, original paint colour, roof colour and trim colour, fitted options, date of despatch and country of first sale, as far as these things were known in 2019 when the book was printed.
 This is all useful stuff if you are contemplating restoration to original spec or if you are looking for something "period" in terms of a colour change or other options.
-In addition, the originality guide gives you a reference to the original features found throughout production of Interceptors and FFs from 1966 to 1992.
+The originality guide gives you a reference to the original features found throughout production of Interceptors and FFs from 1966 to 1992.

 Factory data (specific car)

-You can order either a Heritage Certificate or a photocopy of the build papers for your Interceptor or FF from Martin Robey.
-The certificate gives you the same basic data as you'll find in the databook, plus some other serial numbers of interest.
-The build papers usually show more for the Home Market cars than for those which were exported.
-Factory build and service records for C-V8s are held by the Jensen Owners Club.
+You can order a Heritage Certificate or a photocopy of the Service Department file for your Interceptor or FF from Martin Robey.
+The Certificate gives you the same basic data as you'll find in the Genome plus some other serial numbers of interest.
+The Service Department files are a great resource for detailed information about a car and usually show more for the Home Market cars than for those which were exported.
+The factory files for the C-V8s are held by the Jensen Owners Club.
+You can also purchase a letter of authenticity from me which gives a personalized readout on your car.

-Jensen Motors published an owner handbook for each of its V8 models.
+Jensen Motors published owner handbooks for its V8 models.
 Those for the Interceptor III (late variants) are still available new.
 Those for the C-V8, Interceptor, Interceptor II, FF, SP, early Interceptor III and Convertible are only available on the second-hand market.
 There are many editions of these handbooks.

 Jensen issued a parts catalogue (without illustrations) for the C-V8 in 1965.
 More substantial illustrated catalogues followed for Interceptors and FFs.